abhijain2003/nobackend/README.md

+# Inspiration
+I as a learning web development faces a lot of issues when building my api to make website interactive. its hard to write backend code and run the api. that's why I build this website for people who are learning development can use this platform to be familiar with how to use api, how to call or send query to api. and make their project interactive.

-# BACKPRESS
+# What is does

-BACKPRESS.com is platform that allow you to create your own custom api, database without having coding or backend development knowledge which you can use in your web or app to generate your own product in 5 mins.
+BACKPRESS.com is platform that allow you to create your own custom api, database without having coding or backend development knowledge which you can use in your web or app to generate your own product in faster then 2 min. maggie.

-## How it works
+# How it works
 1. you go to the website,
 2. create your account.
 3. you create your custom schema for your api.